Get Your Questions Answered

 FREQUENTLY ASKED QUESTIONS M.S. with Marriage and Family Therapy Specialization

 What is supervision like in your MFT program? / How do my supervisors observed and give me feedback?

-Both our Center for Family and Couple Therapy and our Center for Trauma and Resilience at CSU utilize one-way mirrors for a supervisor to observe during all practicum sessions.
+Both our Center for Family and Couple Therapy and our CTRAC utilize one-way mirrors for a supervisor to observe during all practicum sessions.
 Practicum students will also attend case planning to discuss their cases prior to seeing clients and they will take a break midway during each session to consult with the supervisor.
 During Campus Connections and internship credits, students attend case planning supervision each week.
 Supervisors for the three centers are on call and are always available during emergencies.